lasandrall/HIP/README.md

 Butts J, Wendt C, Bowler R, Hersh C P, Long Q, Eberly L, and Safo S. "Accounting for data heterogeneity in integrative analysis and prediction methods:
 An application to Chronic Obstructive Pulmonary Disease" Submitted.

-4.Please send your comments and bugs to ssafo@umn.edu.
+4. Please send your comments and bugs to ssafo@umn.edu.

 These are the main functions in this package found in main_functions.py: